abhriyaroy/WallR2.0/README.md

  ## Architecture

- A proper app architecture implements the `SOLID` principles and ensures :-
+ A proper app architecture implements the <a href="https://howtodoinjava.com/best-practices/5-class-design-principles-solid-in-java/">SOLID</a> principles and ensures :-
  - Easy `scalability` as features are independent of each other.
  - Easy `maintainance` since the classes are decoupled in nature thus we need to make changes only to the desired class and it would be reflected everywhere.
  - `Testability`, since the abstraction layers are easy to mock and test.